sethpollack/dockerbox/README.md

 ## Install

 > By default dockerbox configuration files live in `$HOME/.dockerbox/` and binaries are installed at `$HOME/.dockerbox/bin/`.
-To override these defaukts you can set the following environment variables `DOCKERBOX_ROOT_DIR` and `DOCKERBOX_INSTALL_DIR`.
+To override these defaults you can set the following environment variables `DOCKERBOX_ROOT_DIR` and `DOCKERBOX_INSTALL_DIR`.

 `go get github.com/sethpollack/dockerbox`